 2. Under Hardware, click Device Installation Settings and then hit OK.

 3. Click No and then Save Changes.

 Under this circumstance, Windows 10 will not be able to automatically download manufacturer’s apps and custom icons available for your devices.

-Your PC can cease considerable changes which would result in your internal power error of BSOD issue.
+Your PC can cease considerable changes which would result in your internal power error.